- Booster Gold

 Page 4, panel 2

 Booster Gold asks Flash who the Trenchcoat Brigade is.
 This is a great question.
 Justice League fans have probably heard of Deadman, and most people familiar with Christianity have probably heard of Limbo.
 But only the most die-hard DC Comics fans have probably ever heard of the Trenchcoat Brigade of supernatural adventurers.
 (The original Trenchcoat Brigade got their name because of their penchant for Trenchcoats.
-The Trencoat Brigade team appearing in this issue are a unique lineup created specifically for this Justice League Unlimited comic.)
+The Trenchcoat Brigade team appearing in this issue are a unique lineup created specifically for this Justice League Unlimited comic.)

 Page 5, panel 5